Kernix13/beginner-git-commands/README.md

 git push
 ```

 Then back on your main page on GitHub you should see the **Compare & Pull Requet** button.
 Clicking it takes you to a page titled "*Open a pull request*" where you can add a description.
 Then click the "*Create pull request*" button.
-That takes you to the "*Pull requests*" tab where you can click the *Merge pull request* button and click *Confirm* if you are done, or you can continue to push changes from your branch.
+That takes you to the "*Pull requests*" tab where you can click the *Merge pull request* button and click *Confirm merge* if you are done, or you can continue to push changes from your branch.

+**Note**: A PR from your branch to the master branch is a request to have your code merged with the master branch.
+You can delete your branch when your code/changes are merged.

 If you continue working on your branch, you can't just checkout to `master`.
-Thankfully, Git will warn you that checkout out to a new branch will result in the loss of your changes:
+Thankfully, Git will warn you that checkout to a new branch will result in the loss of your changes:

 > error: Your local changes to the following files would be overwritten by checkout: <br>
 >        README.md <br>
 > Please commit your changes or stash them before you switch branches. <br>
 > Aborting

 The `stash` command is an advanced command IMO, so run `git add .` and `git commit -m "message"` before switching to a different branch.
 I did that, switched back, then ran `git push` and there was nothing on my Github page???

-I forgot to switch back to master to push!!!
+Remember, you push the changes for your branch *from* your branch, not from `master`.
+But because I already pushed and continued working, I had to go to the conversation tab and click *Merge pull request* (I was 5 commits behind).
+An that is why this repo begins with the word **Beginner**!

 Once the PR is merged, you generally delete your branch and switch back to the master branch.
 To delete a branch use `git branch -d branch_name`.
 If you get this error when trying to delete a branch: